fraliphsoft/HOI-det/README.md

 1. # download pretrained-model for WSHP and then extract to './WSHP/parsing_network/models/'.
 2. cd ./WSHP/parsing_network/
 3. rm filename.txt
-4. # config the dataset path in 'generate_flist.sh' (in line 3 - 6)
+4. # config the dataset path in 'generate_flist.sh' (in line 3 - 7)
 5. chmod +x generate_flist.sh
 6. sh generate_flist.sh
-7. # config the dataset path in 'inference.py' (in line 30 - 33)
+7. # config the dataset path in 'inference.py' (in line 29 - 42)
 8. python inference.py
-9. # move the output from './WSHP/parsing_network/output/' to './data/hico/humans/' or './data/vcoco/humans/'
+9. # if using the default path, move the output from './WSHP/parsing_network/output/' to './data/hico/humans/' or './data/vcoco/humans/'
 ```

 ## Pretrained Model